salesforce-ux/slds-linter/README.md

 5. Open the generated `.sarif` report file.
 6. Make a note of how many components SLDS Linter has identified that you must update.
 7. (Optional) To automatically fix validation errors in bulk, run the `lint` command with the `fix` option, `npx @salesforce-ux/slds-linter lint --fix`.
 8. (Optional) To emit the configuration files used by `slds-linter`, run `npx @salesforce-ux/slds-linter emit` in your component source directory.
 Note that this command defaults to current working directory.
-These configuration files are discovered by your VS Code ESLint and Stylelint extensions to display squiggly lines in CSS and HTML files when opened in your code editor.
+These configuration files are discovered by your VS Code ESLint extension to display squiggly lines in HTML, CSS and CMP files when opened in your code editor.

 ### Troubleshoot SARIF Viewer Navigation